 With the Pahlavi Dynasty, Iran entered into the era of modernity.
 Its founder, Reza Khan, was the Minister of War of the Qajar and gained power thanks to a coup d'état supported by the British in 1921.
 He proclaimed himself king and named his dynasty Pahlavi, to refer to the name of the ancestral Middle Persian Language.
 Reza Shah handled huge reforms to modernize the country, developing industries, railways, non-religious schools but also enforced an authoritarian westernization of the society.
 In 1935, he officially changed the international name of the country from "Persia" to "Iran".
 During the Second World War, despite being neutral, the country was invaded by the United Kingdom and Reza Shah capitulated in favour of his son, Mohammad Reza, who became the last king of Iran in 1967.

 With Mohammad Reza Pahlavi king of Iran, the country slowly fell under the influence of the United States, while the URSS tried to interfere via the communist party Tudeh.
 The democratic election of Prime Minister Mohammad Mosaddegh in 1949 marks a turning point in the history of Iran.
 His decision to nationalize the oil led to a coup d'état orchestrated by the CIA.
 Mosaddegh is arrested, dismissed, and the Shah, who fled the country, returned to power.
 In 1961, he started the "White Revolution" to pursue the modernization done by his father, without succeeding to stop corruption and poverty.
 Disconnected from the reality of people's lives, while forcing westernization, and repressing freedom of speech, he amplified social distress.
-Protests against the Shah, led by the Mollahs, started to burst in 1978, violently repressed by Mohammad Reza Shah, but eventually leading to his exile in 1979.
+Protests against the Shah, led by the Mollahs, started to burst in 1978, violently repressed by Mohammad Reza Shah but eventually led to his exile in 1979.

 The Islamic Revolution is a major event of the 20th century.
 Behind it was the Ayatollah Ruhollah Khomeini, an opponent to the Shah.
 Exiled in 1964, he found refuge in Iraq and then France, near Paris, at Neauphle-le-Château, from where he launched, in 1978, his media campaign.
 Two weeks after the departure of Mohammad Reza Shah from Iran, Khomeini came back to Tehran, where he was welcomed by thousands of people.
 The Islamic Republic was proclaimed on the 1st of April 1979.
 During the first days of the new republic took place a crucial moment of its history with the hostage crisis of the American Embassy, which lasted 444 days.
-One year later, Iraq's president Saddam Hussein declared war on Iran, opening a conflict which lasted 8 years and killed about 400,000 people, ending up with a ceasefire proclaiming no winner nor changing the frontiers.
+One year later, Iraq's president Saddam Hussein declared war on Iran, opening a conflict that lasted 8 years and killed about 400,000 people, ending up with a ceasefire proclaiming no winner nor changing the frontiers.
 At the death of Ayatollah Khomeini in 1989, Ayatollah Ali Khamenei became the new Supreme Leader of Iran.
 Since the advent of the Islamic Republic, Iran has elected seven presidents, the latest being Hassan Rouhani, elected twice in 2013 and 2017.